nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-* Deletes the dish at the specified `INDEX` of the latest list that was displayed.
+* Deletes the dish at the specified `INDEX` of the current list that is displayed.

 * The index **must be a positive integer** 1, 2, 3, …